 How do you do a marketing refresh?

 First, gather all of the print marketing and collateral you have used in the past 6 months.
-That means getting a copy of your business cards, with compliments slips, stationary, envelopes, brochures, flyers, invoices and signs in your office.
+That means getting a copy of your business cards, with compliments slips, stationery, envelopes, brochures, flyers, invoices and signs in your office.

 Next, take photos of the front of your office/ building, as well as photos of what a customer sees when they look through your door and what they see when they go to pay at your cash register (if you are a store).
 Take photos of your pull-up banners, uniforms, outdoor signs and trade display materials.